-A proposal to ratify the appointment of BDO Seidman, LLP as the Company's fiscal 2006 independent registered public accounting firm.
-The Audit Committee of the Board of Directors has appointed BDO Seidman, LLP to serve as the Company's fiscal 2006 independent registered public accounting firm.
-Although the Company's governing documents do not require the submission of this matter to shareholders, the Board of Directors considers it desirable that the appointment of BDO Seidman, LLP be ratified by shareholders.
+A proposal to ratify the appointment of Witt Mares, PLC as the Company's independent registered public accounting firm to audit the Company's financial statements for the 2009 fiscal year.
+BDO Seidman, LLP, the Company's former independent registered public accounting firm, resigned as the Company's independent registered public accounting firm on December 23, 2008, following review of the Company's consolidated financial statements for the quarter ending September 30, 2008.
+The Audit Committee of the Board of Directors then appointed Witt Mares, PLC to serve as the Company's independent registered public accounting firm to audit the Company's financial statements for the 2008 fiscal year.
+Witt Mares, PLC audited the Company's 2008 financial statement and the Audit Committee has recommended that Witt Mares, PLC be reappointed for 2009.
+Although the Company's governing documents do not require the submission of this matter to shareholders, the Board of Directors considers it desirable that the appointment of Witt Mares, PLC for 2009 be ratified by shareholders.

-What services does BDO Seidman, LLP provide?
+What services does Witt Mares, PLC provide?

-Audit services provided by BDO Seidman, LLP for fiscal 2005 included the examination of the consolidated financial statements of the Company; audit of the Company's internal control over financial reporting and services related to periodic filings made with the SEC.
-In addition, BDO Seidman, LLP provided certain services relating to the Company's quarterly reports.
+Audit services provided by Witt Mares, PLC for fiscal 2008 included the examination of the consolidated financial statements of the Company, audit of the Company's internal control over financial reporting and certain tax-related services.
+The Company anticipates that Witt Mares, PLC will provide the same services in 2009

-Will a representative of BDO Seidman, LLP be present at the meeting?
+Will a representative of Witt Mares, PLC be present at the meeting?

-One or more representatives of BDO Seidman, LLP will be present at the meeting.
+One or more representatives of Witt Mares, PLC will be present at the meeting.
 The representatives will have an opportunity to make a statement if they desire and will be available to respond to questions from shareholders.